 A lot of people must face the fact that the person they think is right for them may not return the feeling.
-It does not matter who their partner is—you, their ex, or someone new—that person is simply not ready for a serious relationship.
-No matter the level of your relationship until this point, if you do not share the same view as your potential partner, you will hit an impasse.
+No matter what stage your relationship is in up until this point, if you do not share the same view as your potential partner, you will hit an impasse.

-Read on to figure out if this relationship is worth pursuing or if you should leave them to find someone else who is ready to commit to you.
+Read on to figure out if your relationship is worth pursuing or if you should leave it to find someone else who is ready to commit to you.

 Why Don't They Want a Relationship?

 Even if you're able to determine that your partner does not want a relationship, the reason why this is true may remain unclear.
 Here are some common reasons

 They Want to Keep Their Options Open: Some people are just at a stage in their lives when they want to meet new people and casually date.
 Perhaps they're still getting over a breakup and are just dipping their toes into the dating pool.
 Or, they prefer to prioritize their career and other interests over a romantic relationship at the moment, which is understandable, too.
 There are many aspects that make up a fulfilling life in addition to a committed relationship, like friends, family, and personal interests like travel and other pursuits that lead to self-discovery and fulfillment.